Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Enzymes

-This is one of the best acidic-based treatments for blueberry stains.
+This is one of the best acidic-based treatments for removing blueberry stains out of clothes.
 Here’s how to go about it:

 - Wash your cloth with standard laundry detergent once no apparent stains remain.
 If your garments are white, use warm water; if they are colored, use cold water.
 To avoid spoiling the cloth, pay attention to the tags.